-then on your mind, you may so many questions regarding Agile methodology like:
+Still, you may have many questions regarding Agile methodology like:

 - What is an Agile methodology?

-- How can you be implemented Agile methodology in software development?
+- How can you implement Agile methodology in software development?

 - What is the Agile Software Development life cycle (SDLC)?